 Halfway the fourth century, the situation in Britannia started to be untenable, despite the Litus Saxonicum.
 In 367 not only raids of Frankish and Saxon pirates were launched onto the shores of Britannia, but also from the north the Celtic tribes the Attacotti, Picts and the Scots revolted, and broke through the borders.
 It is the year the Romans called the barbarica conspiratio ‘barbarian conspiracy’.
 Perhaps they were right, and the pressure on Roman forces was coordinated among the barbarians of both sides of the North Sea indeed.

 “Enough is enough,” the Romans must have thought, and in the year 410 Rome pulled out of Britannia as well.
 Leaving the defenses to the Romano-Briton civitates ‘citizens’ themselves.
 Following the barbarica conspiratio, piracy remained endemic, roughly until early-sixth century.
 There was one twist in the story, however.

-The raid around 525 of Danu rex Chlochilaichus, probably Hygelac of the epic poem Beowulf, into Frisia at the river Rhine, was the last pirate activity recorded in written sources.
-Read also our blog post Ornament of the Gods found in a mound of clay about this disastrous expedition.
-This expedition is the end of centuries of the so-called Saxon migration and piracy, where, in fact, Saxons included Jutes, Angles, Frisians and even Franks (Lebecq, 2005).
+The raid around 525 of Danu rex Chlochilaichus, probably Hygelac of the epic poem Beowulf, into Frisia at the River Rhine, was the last pirate activity recorded in written sources.
+Read also our post Ornament of the Gods found in a mound of clay about this disastrous expedition.
+This expedition is the end of centuries of the so-called Saxon migration and piracy, where, in fact, Saxons included Jutes, Angles, Frisians and even Franks (Lebecq 2005).

 5 – Ships and modus operandi